Findmypast: Findmypast

 1837online rebranded as Findmypast in November 2006 because its scope had spread beyond the GRO registers, and was awarded the Queen's Award for Innovation in 2007 for the "provision of public internet access to official genealogy records".
-In 2007 it was purchased from Title Research Group by DC Thomson.
+In 2007 it acquired United States–based PedigreeSoft, a web-based family tree building platform.
+Later in 2007 it was purchased from Title Research Group by DC Thomson.
 In 2008 Findmypast published the 1851 and 1901 censuses online, and it also gained a license to publish the United Kingdom Census 1911.
 In 2011 it became sponsor of the Society of Genealogists in their centenary year and agreed a reciprocal arrangement where each would give access to one another's online databases.

 A sister site for Australia and New Zealand was launched in May 2010 with findmypast.ie launched in the Republic of Ireland a year later, followed by findmypast.com in the United States and Canada in July 2012.

 New user interface

-In early April 2014, findmypast changed their website interface and received subscriber complaints demanding the return of the old site.
+In early April 2014, Findmypast changed their website interface and received subscriber complaints demanding the return of the old site.
 The editor of Who Do You Think You Are magazine wrote: "Nothing annoyed people more than the feeling that they weren't being listened to".
 Findmypast responded, saying they now had "a system in place to analyse all of our customers' feedback and make the necessary improvements as quickly as possible".

 In June 2014 Family Tree magazine ran a three-page article on Findmypast's new interface.
 A Findmypast spokesperson stated, "The new search has fantastic potential" but "constant tweaks are being made to the site".
 They stated that they would extend customers' subscriptions if they were having difficulty.
 Family Tree responded that it "all sounds very encouraging... [but] the technologists had perhaps won out over the genealogists".
 The Family Tree forum administrator stated, "After wrestling with the new website ...for nearly a month, I was on the point of giving up... [but] I can now see that there are indeed many improvements and benefits".
-The magazine concluded by stating that "Many of our questions remain unanswered and we are still waiting to hear what findmypast has to say".
+The magazine concluded by stating that "Many of our questions remain unanswered and we are still waiting to hear what Findmypast has to say".

 A researcher from Family Search reported in December 2014 that she found using the Findmypast web site had got easier.